 The numerous references to the name “chipset-qc845” are a huge hint that this board overlay is for the latest Qualcomm SoC in question.
 Likewise, we can also see a reference to Qualcomm on the make.defaults file.”

 Now a usual question that blinks up in your head right here, is why wasn’t there a Qualcomm running Chromebook till now?
 Well, last year 2 Ex-Google’s addressed this issue.
-They exposed that this issue is owed to “Qualcomm’s reluctance to open-source and upstream the numerous drivers that make up Linux maintenance for the embedded devices.”
-Since these comments were made last year, it’s possible that Qualcomm has altered their position and is working to upstream the essential drivers.
+They subjected this matter is owed to”Qualcomm’s hesitation to open-ended and upstream the quite a few drivers which make up Linux care for the embedded devices” Considering these remarks were made this past year, it is likely that Qualcomm has shifted their standing and is functioning to upstream the critical drivers.